 - Stools that are oily and smelly

-There are many possible causes for pancreatitis, many of which are linked to diet and overall wellness.
+There are several possible causes for pancreatitis, many of which are linked to diet and overall wellness.
 However, there are times where pancreatitis is the result of a physical injury, surgery or other medical condition.
-Recognized risk factors include: (5)

 - ERCP, a surgical procedure for gallstones

 - High calcium levels in the blood